PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 1. Use the call's `.using(...)` constraint, if present.
 2. Otherwise use an explicitly configured instruction-set default.
-3. Otherwise select the implementation if exactly one candidate supports the bound inputs and lowering context.
+3. Otherwise select the implementation if exactly one candidate is supported and no unresolved candidate could compete under the supplied context.
-4. Report an unsupported-instruction error if no candidate supports the call.
+4. Report an unsupported-instruction error if every candidate is unsupported.
+5. Retain a deferred candidate set when feasibility requires a later explicit planning context.
-5. Report an ambiguous-implementation error if multiple candidates support it.
+6. Report an ambiguous-implementation error if multiple candidates remain feasible after the required context is supplied.

 The recommended conventional surface profile is SZZ syndrome extraction plus transversal logical operations, but selecting it must be visible in source.
 The